 Some people may say its propaganda of Tibetan people to attract the attention of the world.
 Whatever your thing, it is a reality that Tibetan people left their motherland to avoid the Chinese atrocities and to save their culture.

 3.)
 St. John in the Wilderness Church

 The church is on the outskirts of Mcleodganj as you go towards Dharamshala.
 St. John in the Wilderness was built in 1852.
 This neo-gothic church is dedicated to John the Baptist.
 The church is set amidst deodar forests and is quite secluded.
 The church is known for its Belgian stained-glass windows, which look quite beautiful.

 Other than church there is nothing else to see in the compound.
 It is a peaceful place to enjoy solitude.

 4.)
 Dal lake

 Dal lake is 11 km from the main town of Mcleodganj.
 It was named after the famous Dal lake of Srinagar but there is nothing common between two beyond the name.
 There is a small Shiva temple on the banks of the lake and it’s one of the most sacred places.
 The lake is small in size.

-Unfortunately, the lake is not very clean and water is muddy coloured.
+Unfortunately, the lake is not very clean and the water is muddy colored.